slatedocs/slate/source/includes/gcp/_instance_groups.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instancegroups/:id?operation=manage_instance_members</code>

-Manage instance members in an existing instance group
+Manage instance members in an existing instance group.

 <aside class="notice">
 An instance can only belong to one load balanced instance group.
 But you can add an instance to multiple non-load balanced instance groups